dfsnow/sno.ws/content/writing/2021-08-30-favorite-digital-things.md

 2. Serve as a personal bookmark page for things I like
 3. Force me to be intentional about the things I use and read

 This list is constantly updated.
 When I find a cool new thing, I'll add it.
 When I lose interest in something, I'll remove it.
-As usual, <span>♥</span> indicates an absolute favorite.
+As usual, <span class="heart">♥</span> indicates an absolute favorite.

 ---